Karthikh314/Expense-Tracker/README.md

 # Expense-Tracker
 This HTML, CSS, and JavaScript-based spending tracker will help you manage your expenses more efficiently.
 Track and categorize your expenses with ease, visualize spending patterns, and stay in charge of your budget.
 A user-friendly web application for improving financial management.

-This Expense Tracker Web App is a simple tool built with HTML, CSS, and JavaScript to help users manage their finances effectively.
-Keep track of your income and expenses, add new transactions, and visualize your financial health.

  <h3> Features </h3>

 Transaction Management: Add income or expenses with ease by entering the transaction details.